miriamposner/cytoscape_tutorials/working-with-attributes.md

 We've done a lot!
 We've learned how to import a node list; how to use node attributes to control the size, shape, and color of our nodes; how to calculate network statistics; and how to use those statistics to control the appearance of our graph.
 We can now derive more meaning from the graph we're working with; for example, it's easy, at a glance, to get a sense of which actors appeared in the most films, and which films employed the most actors.

 Our graph is still pretty overwhelming for the viewer, though.
-In the [next tutorial](working-with-selections.md), we'll learn how to work with just parts of it at a time.
+In the next tutorial, we'll learn how to work with just parts of it at a time.

-(Or you can skip straight to [publishing your network diagram](publishing-your-network-diagram.md)!)

 ![][10]